nguyenanhnhan/Attire/README.md

 | | +-js/
 ```

+**Notes**

-**Note**: `FCPATH` is Codeigniter's principal directory, it contains the `application` directory where all your controllers and models is placed.
+* `FCPATH` is Codeigniter's principal directory, outside the `application` directory where all your controllers and models are placed.
+* `CI-Twig` uses `Assetics` for manage the assets used in every theme, so you are gonna need to set the `assets` directory with writable permissions.

 **Copy the theme example structure.**